 23. Do you accept electronic submission (e-file) of indirect cost rate proposals and audited financial statements?

-Yes, indirect cost rate proposals and audit financial statements can be emailed to email@example.com.
+Yes, indirect cost rate proposals and audit financial statements can be sent by email.
 Please limit the number of files to no more than 3 files.
 These files maybe arranged like this:

 File #1: Part 1 of the proposal (narrative portion) in Word or PDF format